Tim Anderson (political economist): International and civil rights campaigns

 Anderson has supported civil liberties and prisoners' rights in Australia.
 He was involved in the Sydney-based group Justice Action in the 1990s.
 This group worked with the campaign group 'Campaign Exposing the Frame-Up of Tim Anderson' (CEFTA), whose newsletter Framed was taken over by Justice Action and ran until 2004.
 He was later Secretary of the NSW Council for Civil Liberties over 1998–1999.
 Prisoners' rights were a theme of his writing in the 1980s and 1990s, as reflected in his book 1989 book Inside Outlaws and part of his 1992 book Take Two, along with published papers and interviews.

-Anderson has campaigned in support of East Timor, North Korea, Cuba, Venezuela, Palestine and Syria.
+Anderson has campaigned in support of East Timor, North Korea, Cuba, Venezuela, Palestine and Ba'athist Syria.
 Between 2008 and 2014 he made a series of short documentaries on the Cuban training of Timorese doctors, and the work of Cuban doctors in the Pacific.
 In February 2017 Cuba awarded him their Friendship Medal "as an acknowledgement of his unconditional solidarity towards Cuba and its revolution".

 He has been a critic of what he sees as uninvited foreign intervention in Syria including the use of foreign funded groups, like the White Helmets, to call for humanitarian intervention in Syria.
 He described allegations the Syrian government was responsible for the Khan Shaykhun chemical attack as a "hoax", contradicted by independent evidence.
 After meeting president Assad in 2013, Anderson described him as a "mild-mannered eye doctor".

 In 2016, Anderson and other academics established the pro-Assad Centre for Counter Hegemonic Studies "after concern that many Western academic bodies constrain, censor and marginalise counter-hegemonic or anti-imperial research and discussion, due to their close ties with government and corporate sponsors".
 According to Anderson, the organisation has no budget and is intended to compile a "virtual library" in support of sovereignty and self-determination.

 He has visited Syria many times during the war, and attracted criticism for visiting in late 2013, while the Assad government was conducting bombing of civilians and hospitals, schools and civilian infrastructure in opposition-held areas of Syria.
 The civil war he says is a "fiction" created by the United States "to destroy an independent nation".
 In April 2017 he co-hosted a two-day conference on Syria at the University of Sydney, described in The Australian and The Sydney Morning Herald as a "pro-Assad conference".
-In September 2017, he travelled with controversial Canadian activist Eva Bartlett to Pyongyang and pledged solidarity with the North Korean people against alleged aggression from the West.
+In September 2017, he travelled with journalist Eva Bartlett to Pyongyang and pledged solidarity with the North Korean people against alleged aggression from the West.
 He also attracted controversy in April 2017 for using a series of Anzac Day social media posts to allege the Australian air force was committing murder in Syria.